 Crime Lab Internships

-The WSCLB internship program offers students the ability to apply classroom theory, gain practical forensic experience in a variety of disciplines, and increase their post-graduate marketability.
-Internships are only offered when a specific project has been identified that furthers the mission of the WSCLB.
-Due to the limited number of projects and available mentors, the WSCLB is only able to offer a limited number of unpaid internships.
-Additionally, at this time, due to the limited availability, the WSCLB is only willing to support internships that are part of the university's practicum experience.
+The WSCL internship program offers students the ability to apply classroom theory, gain practical forensic experience in a variety of disciplines, and increase their post-graduate marketability.
+Internships are only offered when a specific project has been identified that furthers the mission of the WSCL.
+Due to the limited number of projects and available mentors, the WSCL is only able to offer a limited number of unpaid internships.
+Additionally, at this time, due to the limited availability, the WSCL is only willing to support internships that are part of the university's practicum experience.

 Interns must meet the following criteria:

 - Upper Level Student (junior and senior) status at an accredited institution of higher education.

 - Must be enrolled during the semester student plans to intern and able to receive college credit for the internship.

 - Must have the appropriate degree requirements and unit specific requirements for the discipline.